Ama Dablam: Accidents

 In May 1959, George Fraser and Mike Harris, two of Britain's finest climbers, were last seen at 6,400 metres (21,000 ft) on the mountain's north ridge, but never returned to tell whether they had reached the summit.

 On the night of 13/14 November 2006, a large serac collapse occurred from the hanging glacier, which swept away several tents at Camp III, killing six climbers (three European, three Nepalese).
 Eyewitness testimony indicates that Camp III had not been sited in an unusual or abnormally dangerous spot, and that the serac fall was of such magnitude as to render the specific placing of the tents at Camp III irrelevant.

+On 23 October 2014, Azerbaijani climber Murad Ashurly died after his rope snapped, causing him to fall about 300 metres while descending from Camp 2 to Camp 1.

 On November 28, 2016, highly acclaimed climbing Sherpa Lakpa Thundu Sherpa of Pangboche was killed when a 5.4 magnitude earthquake struck, triggering an avalanche and the release of a few ice blocks.
 Thundu was at 19,680 ft on the 22,349 ft mountain.

 On 11 November 2017, Russian BASE jumper Valery Rozov was killed when he jumped from the mountain in a wingsuit and struck a cliff.

+On 15 November 2018, A 33 year old Australian mountaineer fell to his death whilst with a group of 15 climbers.

 On 28 April 2025, Austrian climber Martin Hornegger was reported dead after he fell during his descent from the mountain on 26 April.

+During October 2025, two climbers died in separate incidents.
+A French mountaineer died after being hit on the head by a falling piece of ice and a South Korean mountaineer died during the ascent to camp two.